mozilla/gecko-dev/remote/doc/Prefs.md

 Instead of switching the preference value, the client should ideally fix the breakage by passing `-remote-allow-system-access` as an argument to the Firefox binary.

-Introduced in Firefox 138, the preference is set to `true` by default.
+This preference was introduced in Firefox 138 with a default value of `true` and was removed in Firefox 141.